 Protected against water submersion - The equipment is suitable for continual submersion in water under conditions which are identified by the manufacturer.

 For professional truck drivers, having a waterproof unit could come in very handy.

-The Bantam HB-62 does not come with a way to attach it to one's hat for hands-free use (as the Nighthawk Ultralight does) but a clever trucker could easily devise a "holder" to attach it.
+The Bantam HB-62 does not come with a way to attach it to one's hat for hands-free use (as the Nighthawk Ultralight does) but a clever trucker could easily devise a "holder" -- perhaps made of Velcro -- to attach it.

-The Bantam HB 62 is said to be
+The Bantam HB 62 was said to be

 Consumers should evaluate the cost versus the value very carefully.

 2. http://nighthawklights.com/led-flashlight-bantam-hb-62 (no longer online)